SharafatKarim/stash-contents/academic/MySQL problems with answers.md

 31. Find all students who have taken all the courses offered in the Biology department.
 32. Find all courses that were offered at most once in 2009.
 33. Find all courses that were offered at least twice in 2009.
-34. Find the average instructors&#39; salaries of those departments where the average salary is greater than
+34. Find the average instructors' salaries of those departments where the average salary is greater than
 $42,000.
 35. Find the maximum across all departments of the total salary at each department.
 36. List all departments along with the number of instructors in each department.